PulsarHRI/pulsarhri.github.io/docs/index.md

 Welcome to the **PULSAR HRI Ecosystem Documentation**!

-Whether you're a researcher, developer, or engineer, the content of this website will help you get up and running with PULSAR products:
+Whether you're a researcher, developer, or engineer, the content on this website will help you get up and running with PULSAR products:
-PULSAR HRI develops best-in-class actuation systems and surrounding Ecosystem, to enable next-generation robotics.
+PULSAR HRI develops best-in-class actuation systems and surrounding ecosystem, to enable next-generation robotics.

-A question we often hear is
+A question we often hear is:
 >*"How are you different from the other actuator companies?"*

 Glad you asked: check out [PULSAR HRI's website](https://pulsarhri.com/technology/) for answers!

 ### ⚡ First Time Here?

-If you can't wait to get ands-on, just go straight to the [**Quickstart No-Code Guide**](quickstart.md) to power on your actuator and get moving in minutes!
+If you can't wait to get hands-on, just go straight to the [**Quickstart No-Code Guide**](quickstart.md) to set up, power your actuator and get moving in minutes!

 ---
 ## 🧭 Ecosystem Overview